-- Climate Change Advisory Council's Annual Review 2023 - Department of the Environment, Climate and Communications; - EPA; and - CFRAM Studies63.
+- Climate Change Advisory Council's Annual Review 2023 - Department of the Environment, Climate and Communications; - EPA; and - CFRAM Studies61.

-The key issues in relation to Climate Change are as follows:
+The key issues in relation to Climate Change were as follows:

-- The Draft LACAP will contribute to the targets, set out in the Climate Action Plan 2023; - The potential impact of changes in climate including flooding and temperature increases should be factored into the Draft LACAP.
+- The LACAP will contribute to the targets, set out in the Climate Action Plan 2023; - The potential impact of changes in climate including flooding and temperature increases should be factored into the LACAP.

-63 Office of Public Works (2021) Catchment-based Flood Risk Assessment and Management (CFRAM) Programme gov.ie - CFRAM Programme (www.gov.ie)
+61 Office of Public Works (2021) Catchment-based Flood Risk Assessment and Management (CFRAM) Programme gov.ie - CFRAM Programme (www.gov.ie)